 This is the most common type of insulation found in insulated jackets today.
 PrimaLoft is categorized on Gold, Silver, and Bronze ratings that differ in levels of warmth, weight, compression.
 This is related to the type of filamentous fiber used.

 PrimaLoft Gold: This is the "creme de la creme" of the PrimaLoft family.
 It has the finest and highest quality fibers.
-It features the best water resistance, but its expensive.
+It features the best water resistance, but it's expensive.

 PrimaLoft Silver: A step down from the Gold category, the Silver is a more versatile synthetic with thicker fibers.
-It is also water resistant, packable, and breathable, but not as warm as the Gold category.
+It is also water-resistant, packable, and breathable, but not as warm as the Gold category.

-PrimaLoft Bronze: Utilizing 60% post-consumer recycled materials, this category is not as water resistant, is not as lofty, or as warm as the previous categories.
+PrimaLoft Bronze: Utilizing 60% post-consumer recycled materials, this category is not as water-resistant, is not as lofty, or as warm as the previous categories.

 Other Proprietary Insulation Technologies

 With so many different types of insulation out there, we could write a book about insulation.
 Though, the big message here is that there are many different types of insulation technology out there.
 For example, Arc'teryx uses Coreloft while Columbia uses Omni-Heat.
-All of are designed to keep you warm even when wet, but have different warmth-to-weight-to-compression ratios.
+All of are designed to keep you warm even when wet but have different warmth-to-weight-to-compression ratios.
 That said, do refer to the warmth section in the comparison chart to see how different forms of insulation stack up.
 In some cases, many of the proprietary insulation technologies perform at a similar level.

 Shell Fabrics & Weather Protection

 When looking at a jacket, consider if you want weather protection "built-in" or if you prefer layering your coat under or over a shell.
 An insulated jacket with better weather protection will typically have a stiffer less breathable shell and are more expensive.
 It is our recommendation to buy a light shell when the weather turns for the worst.
-This is because no insulated jacket is "waterproof" and a shell provides a little more versatility for outdoor performance.
+This is because no insulated jacket is "waterproof", and a shell provides a little more versatility for outdoor performance.

 While none of the jackets in this review are "waterproof", many outdoors women look for an option that might stand up when unsuspected rain tears through the countryside.
-Many products in this review come with a durable water resistant (DWR) coating, which will repel water in a light rain or drizzle.
+Many products in this review come with a durable water-resistant (DWR) coating, which will repel water in light rain or drizzle.
 However, over time, the DWR coating needs to be maintained, and it will never keep you dry in a downpour.

-In our testing, we learned that while soft-shelled face fabrics will bead on a light rain, they are far less water resistant then continuous face-fabric or quilted contenders.
-The most water-resistant fabrics in this review are those with the Pertex Quantum, a continuous non-porous shell and those featuring any form of rip stop technology.
-So if you want the ultimate level of water resistance, look for these fabrics and design.Wind
+In our testing, soft-shelled face fabrics that bead during a light rain are far less water-resistant then continuous face-fabric or quilted contenders.
+The most water-resistant fabrics in this review are those with the Pertex Quantum, a continuous non-porous shell, and those featuring any form of rip-stop technology.
+If you want the ultimate level of water resistance, look for these fabrics and design.Wind

 If caught in an unsuspected windstorm, a jacket that provides some form of wind resistance is key.
 Typically jackets with a continuous face fabric that is non-porous are the best for these situations.
 Breathable face fabrics provide some level of wind-resistance but are far less wind resistant than a continuous shell.
 Consider the Pertex Quantum shell or a polyester option if you want the best in wind resistance.